 Look at schools’ websites.
 Start with the Parents League list of schools, which provides links to over 150 NYC independent school websites.

 3. Register for school virtual open houses.

 Check school websites for updates.
-Parents League collects dates for virtual open houses, info sessions and tours on our frequently updated calendar of virtual school events.
+Parents League collects dates for virtual open houses, info sessions and tours on our frequently updated calendar of virtual and in-person school events.

 4. Create a list of eight to ten independent schools to consider.